 The path to sobriety is often a rocky one, full of hills to climb and curves to navigate.
 It is completely normal to experience a setback or even relapse on the lifetime journey to maintain your recovery from addiction.
 Life is full of circumstances that can make alcohol and drug abuse recovery challenging.
-The passing of a loved one, an overwhelming job, or something on a larger scale like the global pandemic crisis can bring up a whirlwind of emotions that may tempt you to numb with damaging substances and behaviors.
 Fortunately, you aren’t alone on your journey from addiction.
-Others have walked the path ahead of you, and there are plenty of people cheering you along the way.
-Here are some ways to push through setbacks and get back on the road to sobriety and healing.
+Even if you experience a relapse in sobriety, getting sober after a setback is still possible.

-- Break the chains of secrecy.
-Alcoholism and drug addiction thrive in darkness, which is why there’s an important Alcoholics Anonymous saying that “You’re only as sick as your secrets.”
+Alcohol and drug addiction thrive in darkness.
 Studies have shown that confiding in a doctor or writing down a secret can reduce the level of stress hormones in the body, so simply acknowledging your missteps to someone and bringing them into the light is an essential step toward healing.

 You may choose to confide first in a doctor or therapist.
 Or maybe you’ll want to talk to a friend or family member who you know will support you no matter what.
-Maybe someone farther ahead on the recovery path would be a good choice—someone who recognizes the challenges but knows they can be overcome.
+Maybe someone farther ahead on the recovery path would be a good choice—someone who recognizes the challenges but knows you can overcome them.

-- Regularly attend a support group.
-Fellow members can provide accountability, advice, and the comfort that comes from being seen and understood.
-Humans are social beings, and the importance of connection related to sobriety is beginning to be more fully understood.
+Others in recovery can provide accountability, advice, and the comfort that comes from being seen and understood.
+Humans are social beings, and the importance of connection in sobriety is beginning to be more fully understood.
 For example, in one interesting study rats were forced to choose between social contact with another rat or access to heroin or methamphetamine.
 Whether they were first given access to the drug or were already addicted, the rats consistently chose social interaction.
 Even when the animals lived with others, they preferred increased social contact over drug use.

 It’s unclear how many parallels can be drawn between the animals’ behavior and human experience.
 Still, the study provides intriguing clues into the role that social support may have in the recovery journey.
 It’s easy to minimize the importance of support group attendance and of finding ways to stay connected to others, but keeping it high on the to-do list may be one of the most important things you can do to maximize your chances of ultimate success.

-- Reinstate or develop new emotional self-care routines.
-Setbacks often come from a desire to self-soothe and to manage the discomfort that comes from stressful events.
-We can’t generally choose the events in our life that cause us stress, but the choice comes in how we react and prepare.
-We can choose to incorporate habits into our routines that help us become more resilient and less likely to let stress derail us.
-Safe and healthy ways to manage stress include practices like breathing exercises, meditation, writing in a journal, enjoying humorous books or videos, and engaging in enjoyable hobbies.
+Reinstate or develop new emotional self-care routines.
+Setbacks often come from a desire to cope and manage the discomfort that comes from stressful events.
+You can’t generally choose the events in life that cause you to stress, but the choice comes in how you react and prepare.
+You can choose to incorporate habits into your routines that help you become more resilient.
+Safe and healthy ways to manage stress include practices like:

 It’s important to remember that all stress-relieving activities aren’t created equal and that some are ultimately counter-productive.
-It’s not uncommon for people in recovery to turn to gambling, sex, or unhealthy foods and find themselves with new challenges instead of or in addition to the old ones.
-People whose primary addiction was to drugs may be tempted to turn to alcohol, and people in recovery from either drug or alcohol use disorder may turn to cigarettes.
+It’s not uncommon for people in recovery to turn to gambling, sex, or unhealthy foods and find themselves with new challenges.

 Sleep can be a tricky issue for people in recovery.
-Drug and alcohol use can affect sleep patterns, especially during active use and in the early recovery stages.
-Sometimes sleep is one of the links between stress and relapse.
-Stress can disrupt sleep, and when it does, people may be tempted to turn to addicting substances that can either help them get to sleep or overcome daytime drowsiness that sleep disturbance can cause.
-Many of the mental and physical self-care exercises that help manage stress can also help with sleep.
-Optimizing nutrition and making sure you’re getting the right balance of vitamins and minerals helps get adequate rest.
-If sleep issues are interfering with recovery goals, and they don’t resolve on their own, you may want to consider cognitive behavioral therapy for insomnia, sometimes called CBT-I.
+Drug and alcohol use can affect sleep patterns, especially during early recovery stages.
+Sometimes, sleep is one of the links between stress and relapse.
+Stress can disrupt sleep, and when it does, people may be tempted to turn to substances that can either help them get to sleep or overcome daytime drowsiness that sleep disturbance can cause.

-- Consider getting help from a therapist, or increasing the frequency of visits if you currently see one.
+Consider getting help from a therapist or increasing the frequency of visits if you currently see one.
 Trained counselors help people evaluate their goals and determine the roadblocks to meeting them.
-If you’re already working with someone, he or she may have a head start in helping you determine where your recovery journey got off track.
+If you’re already working with someone, they may have a head start in helping you determine where your recovery journey got off track.
 If you’re beginning therapy with someone new, give the relationship some time, but accept that not every counselor and client are a good match for each other.
-The therapeutic alliance (the relationship between patient and therapist) is a vital variable in helping people address their substance use, so if you’re frustrated with the therapy process, don’t conclude that it won’t be effective for you.
-You may just need to be patient and try another counselor who might be a better fit for your personal preferences and needs.